hugos0910/Bag_of_Words_and_Popcorn/README.md

 # Bag of Words Meets Bags of Popcorn

 ## Goal and Motivation
-The goal of this competition is to predict the user sentiment of a movie based on his/her review.
+The goal of this competition is to predict the user sentiments of movies based on reviews.
 This is a good introduction to gain experience and basic understandings of natural language processing (NLP).
 All of the python scripts beside main.py are starter scripts for practice obtained from Kaggle.

 ## Cleaning Data
 The data cleaning for this competition can be borken down into the following steps: